alpaca-core/alpaca-core-sdk/doc/intro.md

 ## Protocol

-The example above is pretty neat, but our goal is to have allow access to multiple providers.
-Having functions like `.complete_text("text")` simply makes no sense for a provider of image generation.
+The example above is pretty neat, but our goal is to have allow access to multiple services.
+Having functions like `.complete_text("text")` simply makes no sense for a service for image generation.

 As mentioned above, the communication protocol defines *frames*.
 A frame is a piece of structured data.
 Some close (but not quite complete) descriptions of it could be duck-typed, or "stringly"-typed, or JSON-typed.

-Every provider defines a schema.
+Every service defines a schema.
 The schema describes things what ops are possible in the current state and what states are there.

-If we know the schema of a provider we can use it like this *(still pseudo-code)*:
+If we know the schema of a service we can use it like this *(still pseudo-code)*:

 ```python
 session.push(op = "load", model = "llama-2-7b")